 Payroll percentage, on the other hand, continuously changes according to your payroll amount that month.
-It's important to remember that PEO costs vary based on service offerings, number of employees and the negotiated rate.
+It’s important to remember that PEO costs vary based on service offerings, the number of employees you have and the negotiated rate.
 These costs are usually less than those of hiring your own team to manage your human resources.

 PEOs can also charge for their services in other ways, such as by retaining the Section 125 benefit as a co-employer or with SUTA taxes, according to Michael Roloson, director of business development at PEO Focus.